 Key areas of participation and inclusion

-- reducing unemployment, poverty, people’s lack of prospects and deprivation
+- reducing unemployment, people’s lack of prospects and non-participation, and